midlantica/LovelyBunchOfCoconuts/content/quotes/Margaret-Thatcher/Europe-will-never-be-like-America-Margaret-Thatcher.md

 ---
-title: "Europe will never be like America"
+title: 'Europe will never be like America'
 ---

 ## "Europe will never be like America.
 Europe is a product of history.
 America is a product of philosophy."